 Annually, the Board of Directors determines director independence as defined by NASDAQ listing rule 5605(a)(2).
 The annual review includes reviewing the relationships that each director, his or her immediate family members and his or her related affiliates had with the Company.
-In making its determination as to the independence of its directors in accordance with NASDAQ listing standards rules, a review of the outstanding loans that directors Bennett, Brautigam, Sanvidge and Yocum and their family members or affiliates had with the Company was completed, and it was noted that the loans were made in the ordinary course of business with substantially the same terms prevailing for loans made to others unrelated to the Company and did not involve more than the normal risk of collectability or present other unfavorable features.
-A review was also made of the Company's donations to charitable organizations with which Mr. Bennett and Mrs. Yocum (or their family members) is affiliated and a determination was made that these directors remained independent.
+In making its determination as to the independence of its directors in accordance with NASDAQ listing standards rules, a review of the outstanding loans that directors Bennett, Brautigam, and Sanvidge and their family members or affiliates had with the Company was completed, and it was noted that the loans were made in the ordinary course of business with substantially the same terms prevailing for loans made to others unrelated to the Company and did not involve more than the normal risk of collectability or present other unfavorable features.
+A review was also made of the Company's donations to charitable organizations with which Mr.

+Bennett (or his family members) is affiliated.
+The Board of Directors made the determination that the abovenamed directors remained independent.

-The table below notes independent directors and committee assignments.
+The table below notes independent directors and committee assignments in 2022.
 As noted in the table below, the Board of Directors is comprised of a majority of directors who qualify as independent according to NASDAQ Stock Market Rules.